 Another benefit of integrating with an existing CRM, is that any information updated during the call will be updated on your CRM system straight away – improving the way your company manages its data.

-For many telemarketing companies, predictive dialling is exactly what they need.
+For many telemarketing companies, using a hosted predictive dialler is exactly what they need.
 Here, calls are automatically placed at a pace to keep your sales team bust actively canvassing potential clients.
 Any calls answers by a human being, are automatically routed to the next available agent, whilst answer machines or dead lines are categorised as such.

 The benefits of this, are much higher contact rates in comparison to manual dialling, and access to reporting to help team leaders and managers actively tweak the campaign to get the best ROI.